Emory University School of Medicine Discovery Phase

 The majority of students will be engaged in projects that are part of the ongoing research of Emory University faculty.
 However, students may also choose to undertake research experiences elsewhere, either within the US or abroad.

-Students may start their Discovery projects at the beginning any of the months of March through August, 2017.
+Students may start their Discovery projects at the beginning any of the months of March through August, 2019.
 The 5 months of Discovery may be formed of 5 consecutive months or a block of 4 months followed by 1 month at a later time to complete data analysis.
-New for the Class of 2019, Discovery maybe be divided as 3 months, with a subsequent 2 months and a maximum of 2 months in between.
+Starting with the Class of 2019, Discovery maybe be divided as into blocks of 3 + 2 month, with 2 months between blocks.